TV Tropes Needs Your Help

 - The Director's Cut of The Warriors features several instances of freeze frames which turn into comic book panels.

 - The Return of the King uses the reverse version, where the camera pulls away from the city of Minas Tirith and the picture slowly fades into a drawing of the city on a map.
 The camera then pans across the map to represent the characters' return journey.

 - Came up from time to time on Mister Rogers' Neighborhood when Fred looked into the "magic picture".

 - The Granada Sherlock Holmes series went both ways with this, especially in its first season.
 Scenes were shot to match the original Paget illustrations and sometimes a shot would fade into the end credits, which usually featured a series of further Paget illustrations.
 This site has an extensive side-by-side comparison of in-story shots and the original illustrations.

 - The Cape has comic panels turning into live action in the opening credits of the opening episode.

 - The opening of Grace and Favour or Are You Being Served, Again.

-- The Murdoch Mysteries episode "Dead End Street" features a dissolve from a painstakingly detailed diorama of the titular street to Murdoch and Crabtree walking up the real one.
+- The Murdoch Mysteries episode "Dead End Street" features a dissolve from a painstakingly detailed diorama of the title street to Murdoch and Crabtree walking up the real one.

 - Kick Buttowski is considering where to get eggs if not from the store.
 He looks up and sees a billboard with a picture of a farm.
 The scene transitions, and the farm is picture perfect to its rendering on the billboard as Kick arrives.